 Despite not being part of the health care sector, logistics and transportation companies still need to adhere to HIPAA standards.
 This is under the omnibus rule mandating compliance to the HIPAA privacy rule by business associates or entities engaged by individuals and businesses in the healthcare industry that help them complete industry-related activities and functions.

 Transportation and logistics providers fall under the category of business associates if they provide data-transmission services that involve PHI and are protected by HIPAA.
 Non-emergency medical transportation firms hired by health plans and Medicaid agencies are also business associates and are covered by HIPAA.

 Contractors or vendors of transportation and logistics firms are subject to HIPAA regulations as well since a business associate is defined as any individual entity who acts as a vendor or subcontractor with access to PHI.
-For the logistics and delivery companies, this means that their software providers and cloud companies, to name a few, have to comply with HIPAA data and privacy standards.
+For the logistics and last mile delivery companies, this means that their software providers and cloud companies, to name a few, have to comply with HIPAA data and privacy standards.

 Do You Really Need HIPAA Compliant Shipping and Logistics Software?

 Simply put: yes, you do.
 Businesses engaged in delivery and logistics often leverage technology to ensure efficient operations of their fleets.
 But given the strict requirement of HIPAA, companies must also find providers that are already certified for HIPAA compliance.